 However, in my experience, a large number of prudes still exist in the States.
 Many, I suspect, are guilty of double standards.
 Many, no doubt, profess to be Christians of the fundamental type.
 Yet, they often are the most judgmental people!

 I say, “Live and let live” as long as no harm ensues.
 No one got killed or perverted by reading one of my books.
 Some, indeed it appears the majority, enjoyed them.

-Please join the conversation.Follow Me Here On Social Media or BookBub
+Please join the conversation.Follow Me On Facebook, other Social Media, or Amazon, Goodreads or BookBub